odoo/documentation/content/developer/reference/frontend/assets.rst

   :file:`boot.js` file, which defines the odoo module system.

-- `web.assets_backend`: this bundle contains the code specific to the web client (notably the web client/action manager/views)
+- `web.assets_backend`: this bundle contains the code specific to the web client (notably the web client/action manager/views/static XML templates)

 - `web.assets_frontend`: this bundle is about all that is specific to the public
   website: ecommerce, portal, forum, blog, ...

-- `web.assets_qweb`: all static XML templates used in the backend environment and in the point of sale.

 - `web.qunit_suite_tests`: all javascript qunit testing code (tests, helpers, mocks)